Kiritokhi06/Kiritokhi06/README.md

 interested in IT, networking, and cybersecurity.

 ## Certifications

 - Cisco CCNA
 - CompTIA Security+
 - CompTIA Network+

-## Skills & Technologies
+## Tools & Technologies

 - Networking: Cisco IOS, VLANs, OSPF, STP, IPv4/IPv6
 - Security: Network Security, ACLs, Password Security
 - Operating Systems: Linux, macOS, Windows
 - Tools: Wireshark, Packet Tracer, Git

 ## Projects
-Coming soon...

-## Education
-B.S.
-Cybersecurity
-Capitol Technology University
-Expected May 2028
+[Projects will go here]

+## A Bit About Me

+- 🎓 Studying Cybersecurity at Capitol Tech
+- 🌐 Interested in networking and infrastructure
+- 💻 Enjoy learning through hands-on labs and projects
+- 🚀 Currently building my IT and networking skills

 <!--
 **Kiritokhi06/Kiritokhi06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.